 Use empathy when writing your headlines.
-This is especially true for mental health blogs such as this one.
+This is especially true for mental health blogs such as this one (see how to create a health blog).
 By writing headlines that sound like they come from your readers’ mouths or brains, you’ll make a stronger connection with them right from the get go.

 16. Best gardening blog: TerraLiving

 TerraLiving is a company that creates botanical art and sculptures for the home.
 The website and blog are educational resources that support the Etsy shop where the company sells dozens of these products.